-Saffron Tech proposed developing a dedicated framework for each – Client, Internal Departments, and Super Admin.
+Saffron Tech proposed developing a dedicated framework for each – Client, Internal department, and Super Admin.
 We offered to create a robust & cost-effective web-based solution for the client’s team to function internally and digitize their existing system entirely.

 After studying their requirements, and with the goal to give the client a competitive edge, we divided the solution into 3 phases: